deepkit/deepkit-framework/release-notes/alpha-53.md

-Please note: while regular modules can not import other modules in the module definition object anymore (as it would become a global instance in a deeper nested import tree), a `new Application({imports: []})` or `new App({imports: []})`, can still do that (as it would not become a global instance).
+Please note: while regular modules can not import other modules in the module definition object anymore (as it would become a global instance in a deeper nested import tree), a `new Application({imports: []})` or `new App({imports: []})`, can still do so (as it would not become a global instance).

 Modules are now stateful, which means they need to be instantiated when importing.
 Its configuration options can be changed via the first argument.